shannonbux/shannon-soper-portfolio/src/pages/library/index.md

 featuredImage: "plugin-tweet.png"
 ---

-Many of Gatsby's powerful capabilities come from its plugin system and wide array of community contributed plugins.
-But finding and creating plugins hasn't always been easy.
+Many of Gatsby’s powerful capabilities come from its plugin system and wide array of community contributed plugins.
+But finding and creating plugins hasn’t always been easy.
 After hearing these common complaints while interviewing Gatsby users a few years ago, I drew an “empathy map” to put myself in their shoes.

 ![Empathy map](empathy-map.png)

 ## Presenting this empathy map

-I shared this research with Gatsby's co-founders and the community and saw [enthusiasm for the idea of making a plugin library](https://github.com/gatsbyjs/gatsby/issues/3003).
+I shared this research with Gatsby’s co-founders and the community and saw [enthusiasm for the idea of making a plugin library](https://github.com/gatsbyjs/gatsby/issues/3003).

 ## Learning from other plugin libraries